susieshuai/cs5610-FridayNight/README.md

 - in detais page add to cart need a function, comments part not implemented
 - login and register page need to have the function of submit

+#### 22/4/1
+1. import redux to store the state of app, add products reducers, actions and content
+2. modify homepage and detailspage using reducer
+3. create loading and message(error) components

 ### Shi Shuai
 #### 22/3/31
 1. set up server